rickstaa/ros-gazebo-gym-examples/README.md

 [![Contributions](https://img.shields.io/badge/contributions-welcome-brightgreen.svg)](CONTRIBUTING.md)
 [![DOI](https://zenodo.org/badge/453634930.svg)](https://zenodo.org/badge/latestdoi/453634930)

 Welcome to the ROS Gazebo Gym Examples repository!
-Here you'll find a collection of usage examples for the gymnasium environments provided by the [ros-gazebo-gym](https://rickstaa.dev/ros-gazebo-gym) package.
+In this repository, you will find a diverse range of examples demonstrating how to utilize the environments provided by the [ros-gazebo-gym](https://rickstaa.dev/ros-gazebo-gym) package effectively.

 ## Examples